 For instance, let's assume that there are 20 bullet points in your resume.
 Broadly speaking, 5 of your bullet points should show that you are a strong problem solver.
 5 should show that you deliver impact when you are part of teams.
 Another 5 should show that you are used to taking initiatives.
 And yet another 5 should show that you can lead teams.

 Doing this will take a you a long way in crafting a successful application.
-But unfortuantely there are also untold truths about consulting resumes that you also need to be aware of.
+Trust us, it works both for entry level and experienced hire resumes.
+But unfortuantely there are also untold truths about consulting CVs that you need to be aware of.

 1.2 The unofficial version